replicate/create-replicate/README.md

 ## Usage

-Make sure you have a recent version of [Node.js](https://nodejs.org/) installed, then run:
+Make sure you have [Node.js](https://nodejs.org/) 18 or greater installed, then run:

 ```console
 npx create-replicate-app